microsoft/azure-boards-vscode/README.md

 Note: GitHub Enterprise Server support for prefixing with AB# is [on the backlog](https://github.com/microsoft/azure-boards-vscode/issues/53).

+## Further development

+We believe the feature scenarios are fairly limited for this extension but if you do have a feature suggestion, go ahead and [log it in our issue list](https://github.com/microsoft/azure-boards-vscode/issues/new) or participate in [discussions](https://github.com/microsoft/azure-boards-vscode/issues) about existing suggestions.

 ## Support

 Support for this extension is provided on our [GitHub Issue Tracker](https://github.com/microsoft/azure-boards-vscode/issues).
-You can submit a [bug report](https://github.com/microsoft/azure-boards-vscode/issues/new), a [feature request](https://github.com/microsoft/azure-boards-vscode/issues/new) or participate in [discussions](https://github.com/microsoft/azure-boards-vscode/issues).
+You can submit a [bug report](https://github.com/microsoft/azure-boards-vscode/issues/new), a [feature suggestion](https://github.com/microsoft/azure-boards-vscode/issues/new) or participate in [discussions](https://github.com/microsoft/azure-boards-vscode/issues).

 ## Contributing to the Extension